Risk Management Tools & Resources

 14. Regularly assess the environment, including patient rooms and common areas, for potential fall hazards (e.g., clutter, cords, poorly designed furniture, sharp edges, carpeting hazards, etc.).

 15. Implement a mechanism for reporting and reviewing potentially dangerous environmental conditions.
-Educate staff members about reporting procedures.
+Educate staff members about reporting procedures.4

-These strategies represent a sample of actions that hospital leaders, providers, and staff can take to help prevent patient falls as a result of environmental factors.
-Other fall prevention strategies will involve consideration of patients’ physical and cognitive limitations, history and risk of falling, medications, etc.
+These strategies represent a sample of actions that hospital leaders, providers, and staff can take to help prevent patient falls resulting from environmental factors.
+Other fall prevention strategies involve consideration of patients’ physical and cognitive limitations, history and risk of falling, medications, and more.

 Endnotes